Meerut: Police administration

 The Meerut district comes under the Meerut police zone and the Meerut police range of Uttar Pradesh Police.
 The Meerut zone is headed by an IPS officer of the rank of Additional Director General of Police (ADG), whereas the Meerut range is headed by an IPS officer of the rank of Inspector General of Police (IG).
-Currently, Rajeev Sabharwal is the ADG of the Meerut Zone and Praveen Kumar is the current IG of the Meerut range.
+Currently, Bhanu Bhaskar is the ADG of the Meerut Zone and Praveen Kumar is the current IG of the Meerut range.

 The District Police of Meerut is headed by the Senior Superintendent of Police (SSP) who is an IPS officer.
 He is assisted by four Superintendents of Police (SP)/Additional Superintendent of Police (Addl.
 SP) (City, Rural Area, Traffic and Crime).
 The Meerut district is divided into numerous police circles, each headed by a Circle Officer of the rank of Deputy Superintendent of Police.
 SP (Traffic) and SP (Crime) are assisted by one Circle Officer of the rank of Deputy Superintendent of Police.
-The current SSP is Rohit Singh Sajwan.
+The current SSP is Avinash Pandey.

 Infrastructure and civic administration

 The development of infrastructure in the city is overseen by the Meerut Development Authority (MDA), which comes under the Housing Department of Uttar Pradesh government.
 The Divisional Commissioner of Meerut acts as the ex-officio Chairman of MDA, whereas a vice-chairman, a government-appointed IAS officer, looks after the daily matters of the authority.
-The current vice-chairman of Meerut Development Authority is Sita Ram Yadav.
+The current vice-chairman of Meerut Development Authority is Sanjay Kumar Meena.

 The city is administered by Meerut Municipal Corporation, which is responsible for performing civic administrative functions administered by the Municipal Commissioner (PCS Officer) whereas the Mayor is the ceremonial head of the corporation.
-The current Municipal Commissioner of Meerut Municipal Corporation is Manoj Kumar Singh.
+The current Municipal Commissioner of Meerut Municipal Corporation is Saurabh Gangwar.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Meerut Municipal Corporation reported total revenue receipts of ₹430 crore (US$52 million) and total expenditure of ₹353 crore (US$42 million) in 2022–23.
+Tax revenue accounted for about 10.5% of the total revenue, while the corporation received ₹382 crore in grants during the financial year.